 My research interests focus on insect behavioural ecology, especially the evolution of insect reproductive behaviour.
 We use whole-organism and genetic approaches to explore how insect behaviour evolves, testing ecological and evolutionary theory in the process.
-I am also the Secretary for the Association for the Study of Animal Behaviour.
+Until recently I was also the Secretary for the Association for the Study of Animal Behaviour.

 2015-2015 Visiting Research Fellow, University of Western Australia, Australia.

 2013-date Senior Lecturer, University of St Andrews, U.K.

 2009-2011 NERC Advanced Research Fellow & Lecturer, University of St Andrews, U.K.

 2007-2009 NERC Advanced Research Fellow, University of Edinburgh, U.K.